sliute/MakersBnB-challenge/README.md

 As a user
 So I can let people rent my available space
-I want to be able to list a property on MakersBnB
+I want to be able to list a space on MakersBnB

 As a user
 So I can see what spaces are available